zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 ## **Step 5:** Use the split and KFold functions

-This lab demonstrates how to use the `split` and `KFold` function using the digits data set after creating an OML DataFrame proxy object for the digits data set.
+This lab demonstrates how to use the `split` and `KFold` function using the digits data set after creating an Oracle Machine Learning DataFrame proxy object for the digits data set.

 The `KFold` method splits the series data object randomly into k consecutive folds for use with k-fold cross validation.
 The `split` method splits the series data object randomly into multiple sets.